Lisa Hershey | Executive Director

 Before joining Housing California, Jenny served as a Project Manager at the Local Government Commission where she supported local policymakers and stakeholders in their efforts to build more livable communities in California.
 Through this experience she gained extensive experience in facilitating meetings, events and collaborative groups with diverse stakeholders; organizing and conducting events; and managing and implementing complex projects.
 She also worked at the U.S. EPA’s Office of Sustainable Communities and the State of California’s Strategic Growth Council.

 Jenny obtained a B.A. in Political Science and Urban Studies and Planning from the University of California, San Diego.

 David Zisser | Associate Director

-David Zisser joined Housing California as Associate Director in August 2018.
-Most recently, David worked for four years at Public Advocates as a Senior Staff Attorney on the Metropolitan Equity Team.
-He co-convened the Bay Area’s only regional equity coalition (called the 6 Wins for Social Equity) and led Public Advocates’ housing justice advocacy in Oakland.
-David partnered with dozens of grassroots and policy organizations in local, regional, and statewide coalitions to advance affordable housing funding and policies, supportive housing development, fair housing, tenant protections, community benefits, and equitable transit and climate investments.
+Prior to joining Housing California in August 2018, David worked for four years as a Senior Staff Attorney at Public Advocates, where he co-convened the Bay Area’s only regional equity coalition and led the organization’s housing justice advocacy in Oakland.
+David partnered with dozens of grassroots and policy organizations in local, regional, and statewide coalitions to advance affordable and supportive housing, fair housing, tenant protections, community benefits, and equitable transit and climate investments.

-David received a law degree from UC Hastings and a Master's in City Planning, with a focus on housing and community development, from UC Berkeley in 2007.
-He received his Bachelor’s degree in Sociology from UCLA in 2003.
-Outside of work, David spends most of his time exploring the outdoors with his wife and daughters and visiting family in the Bay Area and Oregon.
+David received a law degree from UC Hastings and a Master's in City Planning, with a focus on housing and community development, from UC Berkeley.
+He received his bachelor’s degree in Sociology from UCLA.
+Outside of work, David spends most of his time exploring the outdoors with his wife and two daughters and visiting family in the Bay Area and Oregon.